 Discover the heritage of our ancestors as we explore the fascinating world of medicinal and edible plants that are a part of the rich diversity of the Sierra Nevada.
-In this workshop we will participate in the identification, collection and preparation of plants for both medicinal and edible uses.
-We will explore a range of habitats from the higher reaches of the Sierra Nevada to the western fringes of the Great Basin.
+In this fun and educational workshop, we will participate in the identification, collection and preparation of plants for both medicinal and edible uses.
+Kathi will lead 3-4 field trips to explore a range of habitats from the higher reaches of the Sierra Nevada to the western fringes of the Great Basin.

 Nancy and Bill Harnach live in Sierra Valley and have studied and collected the plants of this region for over 25 years.
 They have authored the Sierra Valley and Butterfly Valley sections of the California Native Plant Society book “California’s Wild Gardens, A Living Legacy” and led numerous field trips for both the California Native Plant Society and the Nevada Native Plant Society throughout the region.

-Plan to arrive on Sunday evening although the first class meets at 8:30 AM on Monday.
-Last class finishes at 3:00 PM on Friday.
+Plan to arrive on Thursday evening since the first class meets at 8:30 Monday morning.
+There will be optional class-related evening activities.
+Last class finishes at 3:00 PM on Sunday.

 Although days are generally warm, or even hot at lower elevations, be prepared for temperatures as low as freezing at night.
 Variable weather clothing that may be layered is best.
 Long pants and a long-sleeved shirt, warm sweater and jacket, t-shirt and shorts or skirt, tennis shoes or hiking boots, sun hat, rain gear, and a warm hat or gloves for cold weather or night activities.
 Old sneakers, rubber boots, or hip-waders may come in handy for marsh prowling.

 Wildflower Walking in Lakes Basin os the Northern Sierra, by Toni Fauver and Marion Steinbach.
 Available at SF Field Campus.